Sunlitazure/ManeGen/README.md

 ## Use

-Once ManeGen.py is installed and enabled in properties it will be found in the particles panel once a particle system has been created and set to Hair.
+Once ManeGen.py is downloaded, installed, and enabled in Blender's properties it will be found in the particles panel once a particle system has been created and set to Hair.

 <img src="/readme_images/addon_prop_panel.PNG">